vs3kulic/open-elis/README.md

 ## Database

-Our database is compiled from the publicly available list of Psychotherapist [<INSERT SOURCE>].
+Our database is compiled from the publicly available list of Psychotherapists [[Berufsliste (Psychotherapie)](https://psychotherapie.ehealth.gv.at/)].
 The related API offers numerous endpoints.
-To access them, please [<SIGN UP>] for an access key.
-We recommend reviewing the [<API DOCUMENTATION>] to explore the extensive datasets available.
+To access them, please contact us for an access key.

 ## Parameters